basho/basho_docs/source/languages/en/riak/community/index.md

 ### The Basho Blog

-Members of the Basho Team blog frequently on [The Basho Blog](http://blog.basho.com).
+Members of the Basho team blog frequently on [The Basho Blog](http://blog.basho.com).

 ### Videos